WHAT WE DO

 INVESTING IN OUR YOUTH, THROUGH THE ART OF MEDICINE

-Young Doctors DC (YDDC) is a multi-generational mentoring, education, and pipeline to health careers program for high school boys in Southeast Washington, DC.
-Through intensive summer programs and Saturday academies at Howard University, YDDC participants are trained in preventive medicine, mental health, and health issues in underserved communities.Selected youth join YDDC during their freshmen year of high school and remain in the program until graduation.
+Young Doctors Project (YDP) is a multi-generational mentoring, education, and pipeline to health careers program for high school boys in Southeast Washington, DC.
+Through intensive summer programs and Saturday academies at Howard University, YDP participants are trained in preventive medicine, mental health, and health issues in underserved communities.Selected youth join YDP during their freshmen year of high school and remain in the program until graduation.

 SUMMER HEALTH ACADEMY

-After a year of training, YDDC students, conduct mobile health clinics at Southeast parks, neighborhood recreation centers, and churches.
-These clinics occur under the supervision of YDDC staff doctors.
+After a year of training, YDP students, conduct mobile health clinics at Southeast parks, neighborhood recreation centers, and churches.
+These clinics occur under the supervision of YDP staff doctors.

 The Young Doctors perform blood pressure screenings, BMI and obesity measurements, vision exams, mental status evaluations, and other basic health screenings.
 The Young Doctors also conduct nutrition seminars and educate their families and communities about healthy food options.

-In sum, YDDC uses the social capital of youth to increase the health outcomes in their community, while building their capacity as students and the health professionals of tomorrow.
+In sum, YDP uses the social capital of youth to increase the health outcomes in their community, while building their capacity as students and the health professionals of tomorrow.